sumeetmondal/sumeetmondal.github.io/_posts/2019-09-05-Spring_Cloud_Config_with_Spring_Boot_Microservices.md

   -
 ---
 ### Objective
-In this article we will see how to configure a secure Spring cloud config server, backed with the configuration files from a private GitHub repo.
+In this article we will see how to configure a secure Spring Cloud Config Server, backed with configuration files from a private GitHub repo.
 This server will be serving configuration to microservices built with Spring boot 2.x.
-This will be extended further in next article where we will also include a spring cloud bus system to inform all the microservices about any config change in runtime and to update their state without shutdown.
+This system will be extended further in next article where we will also include a spring cloud bus system to inform all the microservices about any config change in runtime and to update their state without downtime.

 ### Setting up a git config repository
 First, we will create a new repository in our GitHub account and checkout the branch in local system.